A1 Srbija: History

 On 1 December 2006, the mobilkom Austria group became the owner of the third mobile telephone license in Serbia for GSM 900/1800 and UMTS networks, through a payment of €320 million.
-The license was legally transferred to A1.
+The license was legally transferred to Vip.

 Considering the great potential of the Serbian telecommunications market, the mobilkom Austria group has planned to invest up to €570 million in its first four years of operations, including the €320 million it spent on acquiring its operating license in Serbia in 2006.
-This makes A1 the biggest Greenfield investment in Serbia so far.
-In 2008, A1 became general sponsor of Serbian national volleyball team.
+This makes Vip the biggest Greenfield investment in Serbia so far.
+In 2008, Vip became general sponsor of Serbian national volleyball team.

 According to the 2015 annual financial report, company had revenue of €206.8 million, with 2.1 million customers it held a market share of 22,5%.
-In December 2019, the company announced the change of name during 2020 to "A1".

-The rebrand from Vip mobile to A1 was completed on 7 April 2021.

 Network information

-The IMSI - Network Code of A1 is 220-05 and MSISDN Network Codes are 060 (international: +381 60), 061 (international: +381 61) and 068 (international: +381 68).
+The IMSI - Network Code of Vip is 220-05 and MSISDN Network Codes are 060 (international: +381 60), 061 (international: +381 61) and 068 (international: +381 68).